cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

 ### Avoid an even number of nodes
   - It is generally recommended to avoid an even number of nodes.
 This is because a partition could cause the entire cluster to lose quorum, as neither remaining component has more than half of the total nodes.
+  - A 2 node cluster cannot tolerate the failure of single node failure as this would cause loss of quorum.
+As such, the minimum number of nodes required to tolerate single node failure is 3.

 ### Unresponsive node(s)
   - A node can become unresponsive for a number of reasons: